 Confusion, and hence potential vulnerability, can arise where the instantiated code is apparently invalid, but doesn’t result in a compiler error.
 For example, a generic class defines a set of members, a subset of which rely on a particular property of the instantiation type (such as a generic container class with a sort member function, only the sort function relies on the instantiating type having a defined relational operator).
 In some languages, such as C++, if the generic is instantiated with a type that doesn’t meet all the requirements but the program never subsequently makes use of the subset of members that rely on the property of the instantiating type, the code will compile and execute (for example, the generic container is instantiated with a user defined class that doesn’t define a relational operator, but the program never calls the sort member of this instantiation).
 When the code is reviewed the generic class will appear to reference a member of the instantiating type that doesn’t exist.

 The problem as described in the two prior paragraphs can be reduced by a language feature (such as the concepts language feature being designed by the C++ committee).
+(RESEARCH).

 Similar confusion can arise if the language permits specific elements of a generic to be explicitly defined, rather than using the common code, so that behaviour is not consistent for all instantiations.
 For example, for the same generic container class, the sort member normally sorts the elements of the container into ascending order.
 In languages such as C++, a ‘special case’ can be created for the instantiation of the generic with a particular type.
 For example, the sort member for a ‘float’ container may be explicitly defined to provide different behaviour, say sorting the elements into descending order.
 Specialization that doesn’t affect the apparent behaviour of the instantiation is not an issue.
 Again, for C++, there are some irregularities in the semantics of arrays and pointers that can lead to the generic having different behaviour for different, but apparently very similar, types.
 In such cases, specialization can be used to enforce consistent behaviour.